 Sedation dentistry at Old Town Smiles is practiced to the highest professional standards of the American Dental Association.
 Our available methods of sedation are FDA-approved and delivered with careful expertise.
-Dr. Kitchen, with over 25 years in dental practice, was named one of Washington D.C.’s best dentists.
-Dr. Ahmed has extensive hospital training in surgical and restorative procedures; both doctors are highly experienced with administering safe and successful sedation.
-Dr. Roberts is a board certified anesthesiologist for IV and general anesthesia performed at Old Town Smiles.
+Dr. Ahmed has extensive hospital training in surgical and restorative procedures; she is highly experienced with administering safe and successful sedation.

 The vast majority of patients will not experience any negative side effects after being sedated.
 It is very important to disclose your medical history to your dentist before you are sedated, so they can create the best type of sedation for each unique patient.

 Levels of Sedation

 Patients will consult with their dentist before they choose the level of sedation that they feel may be right for them during their dental treatment.
 Sedation options include:

 Minimal sedation would leave the patient awake, but relaxed overall.
 Examples of this is the use of Nitrous Oxide and or Valium.